tahopen/tahopen-application-launcher/README.md

-# Hitachi Vantara Application Launcher #
+# Tahopen Application Launcher #

 How to build
 --------------

-Pentaho Application Launcher uses the maven framework.
+Tahopen Application Launcher uses the maven framework.

 #### Pre-requisites for building the project: